kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 #### Alpha

 - KEP is merged as implementable.
+- `KubeletWatchdogDiagnostics` is disabled by default.
-- Unit tests cover success, checker failure, notify failure, retry, and logging.
+- Unit tests cover gate enablement and disablement, success, checker failure, notify failure, retry, and logging.
 - Implementation does not change watchdog execution or timing.

 #### Beta